 The beauty of yoga is that it is for everyone.
 You do not have to be a yogi to reap the benefits.
 Whether you are young or old, overweight or fit, yoga has the power to calm the mind and strengthen the body.
 Choose a yoga class that fits with your physical capacity and mental health requirements.
 There are yoga courses for beginners and advanced.

 Meditation is a relaxation method that you can begin practicing right away.
 If it is something that you are practicing already, continue doing it as it is worthwhile.
 If you need direction on how to start, check out YouTube videos and Podcast episodes.
-My favorite podcast that I listen to daily is The Meditation Podcast.
+My favorite podcast that I listen to daily is Tracks To Relax.

 The role of nutrition is one of the most unrecognized factors in the development of mental health.
 We know nutrition has substantial physical impacts, but it is the mental impacts of nutrition that are gaining traction with additional research and heightening awareness around this topic.